 Toxic investment #3 – Incompetently put together and risky portfolios sold by feral salespeople

-If you have either of the first two toxic investments and your product is held within a life insurance wrapper provided by an international life insurance company (such as RL 360, Royal Skandia/Old Mutual, Generali International, Friends Provident International, Hansard International, SEB Life International), there is a very high probability that your WHOLE INVESTMENT PORTFOLIO IS ROTTEN TO THE CORE.
+If you have either of the first two toxic investments and your product is held within a life insurance wrapper provided by an international life insurance company (such as RL 360, Royal Skandia/Quilter International, Generali International, Friends Provident International, Hansard International, SEB Life International), there is a very high probability that your WHOLE INVESTMENT PORTFOLIO IS ROTTEN TO THE CORE.

 How do we know this?
 We know this through years of experience dealing with the devastating fallout caused by third party salespeople misusing these widely used tax wrappers.
 We also know this because as experts in these products – we see it all the time…